 Deborah Surdi comes to Teatro Nuovo as a seasoned executive in the classical music industry.
 She has served previously as Vice President of Artists and Repertoire for Sony BMG Masterworks, whose labels include RCA Red Seal, Columbia Masterworks and Sony Classical, working with some of the world’s leading performing artists and arts organizations.
 In 2007 she was appointed Executive Director of The Opera Orchestra of New York.
 She brings to her work a background as a professionally trained soprano, and has also worked as a stage director, coach, and voice teacher.
 Deborah has also served as an Associate Member of the National Academy of Recording Arts and Sciences (NARAS) and a member of the Grammy Classical Screening Committee.

-Christopher Alberti, Administrative Director
+Christopher Alberti, Assistant Director of Development Operations

 Christopher Alberti began his arts administration career with The Chamber Music Society of Lincoln Center, where he worked in the Development Department for three and a half years.
 He is a graduate of the arts management program at SUNY Purchase.